arturbac/fixed_math/README.md

 - GCC 9.4.0 on Gentoo x86-64
 - MSVC 19 (Visual Studio 2019) support

+If you encounter any issues with a C++17 compatible compiler, please report it by submitting an issue.
+The standard template library (STL) compatibility is expected to be consistent across these compilers:

 ## Usage

 `fixed_t` serves as the typename for the fixed-point arithmetic type within this library, supporting common operators such as `+`, `-`, `*`, and more.